 Alberta Law Requires Auto Insurers to Provide Accident Benefits

-All auto insurers in Alberta must provide no-fault accident benefits under Section B. Motor vehicle accident victims can file a claim regardless of the accident’s cause.
+All auto insurers in Alberta must provide no-fault benefits under Section B. Motor vehicle accident victims can file a claim regardless of the accident’s cause.
 Another reason motor vehicle owners can seek Section B benefits is because they are covered by a contractual agreement between the owner and the auto insurance company.
 If you have an auto insurance policy in Alberta, you are automatically covered for these accident benefits when you paid your insurance premiums.

 You can deal with your own auto insurer to start the Section B claims process.
 Even if you were in an accident with an uninsured vehicle in Alberta, you may still apply and receive Section B benefits.
 Section B benefits are available up to two years from the accident date.
+If you do not file for benefits within the two-year limitation period, you may forfeit your rights to receive coverage.

 Section B Offers Medical and Disability Benefits